 Advance tax is calculated on the total estimated taxable income of the assessee after deducting all expenses required to generate such income and TDS deducted by other persons from the source of income.

-If you are a salary employee and your net income tax liability after deduction of TDS is not likely to exceed Rs.
-10, 000 then you are not liable to pay advance tax for the year.
-If your expectations are that, the liability will be Rs.
-10, 000 or more then you need to pay advance tax.
+If you are a salary employee and your net income tax liability after deduction of TDS is not likely to exceed 10, 000 rupees, then you are not liable to pay advance tax for the year.
+If you are expecting that the liability will be 10, 000 rupees or more, then you need to pay tax in advance.
 To avoid such things you can disclose your loss from house property and interest from bank account to your employer to consider it for TDS calculation.

-All self employed persons whose IT liability is likely to exceed Rs.
-10, 000 after deducting TDS (as deducted by other persons from your source of income) need to pay advance tax to the IT department before the due dates as specified in the IT Act.
-In this article we will be discussing advance tax payment due dates and interest provisions for non payment of advance tax.
+All self employed persons whose IT liability is likely to exceed 10, 000 rupees after deducting TDS (as deducted by other persons from your source of income) need to pay advance tax to the IT department before the due dates as specified in the IT Act.

 Who is eligible for Advance Tax

-All assessees are liable if their expected income tax liability after deducting TDS if any is likely to be Rs.
-10, 000 or likely to exceed Rs.
-10, 000 at the end of the financial year.
+All assessees are liable if their expected income tax liability after deducting TDS if any is likely to be 10, 000 rupees or likely to exceed 10, 000 rupees at the end of the financial year.
 All assessee includes salary persons, self employed persons, business man, private limited companies and public limited companies.

 Due dates for payment of advance tax